wallarm/product-documentation/docs/latest/partner-waf-node/installing-partner-waf-node.md

       * [Google Cloud Platform image](../admin-en/installation-gcp-en.md)
       * [Yandex.Cloud image](../admin-en/installation-guides/install-in-yandex-cloud.md)
       * [Module for Kong](../admin-en/installation-kong-en.md)
-2. Send a request for switching the WAF node to partner status to the [Wallarm technical support](mailto:support@wallarm.com).
+2. Send a request for switching the filtering node to partner status to the [Wallarm technical support](mailto:support@wallarm.com).
 Send the following data with the request:

     * Name of the used Wallarm Cloud (EU Cloud or US Cloud)
     * Name of the partner account
-    * Partner UUID obtained when [creating a partner account](creating-partner-account.md#step-2-access-the-partner-account-and-get-parameters-for-the-waf-node-configuration)
+    * Partner UUID obtained when [creating a partner account](creating-partner-account.md#step-2-access-the-partner-account-and-get-parameters-for-the-filtering-node-configuration)
-    * Installed WAF node UUID displayed in the Wallarm Console → section **Nodes**
+    * Installed filtering node UUID displayed in the Wallarm Console → section **Nodes**
 3. Open the client's NGINX configuration file and specify the partner-client link ID in the `wallarm_instance` directive.

     Example of the client's NGINX configuration file: